thatSandemaboy/skin-substitute-fraud-detection/README.md

 - Processes 9.6M Medicare records in 38 seconds
 - Builds 648K-edge provider network graph

-> **Key Insight:** The model flagged Denny as anomalous **before** the DOJ indictment was public knowledge.
+> **Key Insight:** The model flagged Denny as anomalous **before** i knew the DOJ indictment.
+I used the DOJ indictment as confidence in the strength of our model.
 This demonstrates the predictive power of graph-based anomaly detection for healthcare fraud.

 ## 🔑 Key References